ot4i/app-connect-templates/resources/markdown/Use Slack to notify of unprocessed UKG leave requests_instructions.md

 To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/tree/master/resources/markdown/Use%20Slack%20to%20notify%20of%20unprocessed%20UKG%20leave%20requests_instructions.md) (opens in a new window).

+## Prerequisites
+This template assumes that the following resources are available:
+- Employee leave records in Kronos Workforce Dimensions that include employees' IDs and full names, and leave request IDs
+- A Slack channel where messages can be posted

+## Using the template
 1. Click **Create flow** to start using the template.
 2. Connect to the following accounts by using your credentials:
    - **UKG**